andrewdavidmackenzie/flow/guide/src/describing/flow_libraries.md

 ## Flow Libraries
 Functions and Flows can be defined as libraries and shared re-used by other flows.

-The runtime includes some basic ones in a `flowstdlib` standard library.
+The runtime includes some basic ones in the `flowrlib` and `flowstdlib` libraries.

 Others can be shared by developers.